-He holds BA and MA degrees from Idaho State University and the University of Oregon.
+He attended the George Washington University and holds BA and MA degrees from Idaho State University and the University of Oregon.

 Frank has written numerous articles on conservation and care of amphibians and reptiles.
 He has also been featured in numerous interviews and educational presentations for commercial and public television and radio programs.

 He has been an adjunct instructor for Herpetology Workshops at Boise State University since 1997.